© Crown copyright 2019

 If you pay the worker in a different period to when they worked, you can either include their details on the report about the period:

-You must provide the worker’s details and payment details for workers where you don’t operate PAYE.
+You must provide the payment details for workers where you do not operate PAYE.
 This includes:

 - overseas workers, who have to pay tax in the UK